thoughtram/blog/_posts/2016-05-16-exploring-rx-operators-map.md

 date: 2016-05-16

-summary: "In two of our previous articles we already highlighted the importance of Observables in Angular 2.
-This is the first article that is part of a new series where we take a look at different operators of the Reactive Extensions for JavaScript."
+summary: "This is the first article that is part of a new series where we take a look at different operators of the Reactive Extensions for JavaScript."

 categories:
   - angular